The diameter of weighted random graphs: Introduction and main results

-\paragraph{Configuration model.} For $n\in \N$, let $(d_i)_1^n$ be a sequence of non-negative integers such that $\sum_{i=1}^n d_i$ is even.
-By means of the configuration model \cite{bollobas}, we define a random multigraph with given degree sequence $(d_i)_1^n$, denoted by $G^*(n,(d_i)_1^n)$ as follows: to each node $i\in [1,n]$ we associate $d_i$ labeled half-edges.
-All half-edges need to be paired to construct the graph, this is done by randomly matching them.
+For $n\in\N$, let $(d_i)_1^n$ be a sequence of nonnegative integers such that $\sum_{i=1}^n d_i$ is even.
+By means of the configuration model (Bender and Canfield \cite{bencan78}, Bollob{\'a}s \cite{bol80}), we define a random multigraph with given degree sequence $(d_i)_1^n$, denoted by $G^*(n,(d_i)_1^n)$ as follows: to each node $i\in[1,n]$ we associate $d_i$ labeled half-edges.
+All half-edges need to be paired to construct the graph; this is done by uniformly matching them.
 When a half-edge of $i$ is paired with a half-edge of $j$, we interpret this as an edge between $i$ and $j$.
-The graph $G^*(n,(d_i)_1^n)$ obtained following this procedure may not be simple, i.e., may contain self-loops due to the pairing of two half-edges of $i$, and multi-edges due to the existence of more than one pairing between two given nodes.
+The graph $G^*(n,(d_i)_1^n)$ obtained following this procedure may not be simple, that is, may contain self-loops due to the pairing of two half-edges of $i$, and multi-edges due to the existence of more than one pairing between two given nodes.
 Conditional on the multigraph $G^*(n,(d_i)_1^n)$ being a simple graph, we obtain a uniformly distributed random graph with the given degree sequence, which we denote by $G(n, (d_i)_1^n)$, \cite{janson09b}.
-We consider asymptotics as the numbers of vertices tend to infinity, and thus we assume throughout the paper that we are given, for each $n$, a sequence ${\bf d}^{(n)} = (d^{(n)}_i)_1^n = (d_i)_1^n$ of non-negative integers such that $\sum_{i=1}^n d^{(n)}_i$ is even.
+We consider asymptotics as the numbers of vertices tend to infinity, and thus we assume throughout the paper that we are given, for each $n$, a sequence $\mathbf{d}^{(n)} = (d^{(n)}_i)_1^n = (d_i)_1^n$ of nonnegative integers such that $\sum_{i=1}^n d^{(n)}_i$ is even.
 For notational simplicity we will sometimes not show the dependency on $n$ explicitly.

-For $k\in \N$, let $u_k^{(n)}=|\{i, \:d_i=k\}|$ be the number of vertices of degree $k$.
+For $k\in\N$, let $u_k^{(n)}=|\{i, d_i=k\}|$ be the number of vertices of degree $k$.
 From now on, we assume that the sequence $(d_i)_1^n$ satisfies the following regularity conditions analogous to the ones introduced in \cite{MolReed98}: